 As with a first mortgage, there are many factors to think about when choosing a lender.
 The most obvious is the annual percentage rate (APR), comprising the interest rate and additional fees.
 Some other factors to consider are: the trustworthiness of the lender; the quality of its customer service; how long the application process takes; and how much documentation the lender requires from the borrower.

 Fees can vary between lenders, but they will typically include some or all of the following: appraisal fees; origination fees, title fees; and government taxes and fees.
 Some lenders will agree to reduce or waive surveyor or valuation fees if the borrower arranges for their own licensed surveyor to inspect the property.
-HELs almost always have some fees, so ask your lender the right questions and read all the fine print before agreeing to the terms of your home equity loan.
+HELs, HELOCs, and cash out refinancing almost always have some fees, so ask your lender the right questions and read all the fine print before agreeing to the terms of your home equity loan.

 The main reason to take out a home equity loan is that it offers a cheaper way of borrowing cash than other types of personal loans.
 By using your property as collateral, lenders are willing to take on more risk than if they were only assessing you by your credit score.

-Depending on the value of your property, home equity loans can be used to secure high loan amounts for big one-off payments.
-Things like college tuition and unforeseen home repairs or medical expenses can often cost hundreds of thousands of dollars, and home equity loans can be used to fund such expenses.
+Depending on the value of your property, home equity loans and cash out refinancing can be used to secure high loan amounts for big one-off payments.
+Things like college tuition and unforeseen home repairs or medical expenses can often cost hundreds of thousands of dollars, and refinancing or taking a loan with your home equity as collateral can be used to fund such expenses.

 On the other hand, an HEL is a fixed-cost loan, and failure to repay in time could lead to the lender foreclosing on your home.
 For this reason, the Consumer Protection Bureau recommends borrowers speak to a credit counsellor before taking out a HEL.
 Another thing to consider is that the approval process for your HEL will likely take longer and involve more paperwork than for an unsecured loan.